Department of e-Business and Technology Management

 - Project Management Association (PMA)

-The following admission requirements apply to Business Administration and e-Business Majors:
+The following admission requirements apply to Business Administration and Business Systems and Processes Majors:

 Students are admitted to the major in Business Administration (BUAD) after first being admitted to the university.
 Admission to the university does not guarantee admission to the major.
 In order to be admitted, students must satisfy the following requirements:

 - Formal admission to TU as a degree candidate